cscart/docs/en/user_guide/payment_methods/paypal.rst

 PayPal Commerce Platform for marketplaces
 =========================================

-It works as PayPal Checkout, but for marketplaces: offers *everything that is in PayPal Checkout* and also handles situations when a buyer makes one payment for products from multiple sellers.
+It works as PayPal Checkout, but for marketplaces: PayPal Commerce Platform offers *everything that is in PayPal Checkout* and also handles situations when a buyer makes one payment for products from multiple sellers.
 PayPal Commerce Platform automatically splits the funds between the marketplace and the vendors whose products were purchased and the marketplace owner doesn’t have to transfer money manually.